220110-Java-React-Enterprise/Curriculum-Notes/notes/sql/sql-functions.md

  - LAST()

 ### Scalar Functions
-Scalar functions preform operations on a set of data and produce one output for each input.
+Scalar functions perform operations on a set of data and produce one output for each input.
  - LCASE()
  - UCASE()
  - LEN()